 Women economic participation and the impact of Covid-19

 The impact of COVID-19 across the global economy will be profound.
 Markets and supply chains have been disrupted, businesses were closed, and millions have or will lose their jobs and livelihoods.
 Travel restrictions, and the cancellation of many planned visits, flights, business and leisure events are severely affecting many sectors.
 And this is likely to persist for some time.
-The ILO has estimated that full or partial lockdown measures now affect almost 2.7 billion workers, representing around 81% of the world’s workforce, while the IMF projects a significant contraction of global output in 2020.
+The International Labour Organization has estimated that full or partial lockdown measures now affect almost 2.7 billion workers, representing around 81% of the world’s workforce, while the International Monetary Fund projects a significant contraction of global output in 2020.

 Emerging evidence suggests that women’s economic and productive lives will be affected disproportionately and differently from those of men.
 Across the globe, women earn less, save less, hold less secure jobs, and are more likely to be employed in the informal sector.
 They have less access to social protections and are the majority of single-parent households.
 Their capacity to absorb economic shocks is therefore less than that of men.